TEFL Certification Programmes in Madrid

 - The main challenges you are likely to be faced with are:

 - The commute – the partner schools are all in the equivalent of a Zone 1.
-Depending on the residential or student area you choose to live in, you can expect up to 40 minutes in Madrid by public transport and 30 minutes in Valencia (the same in Alicante).
-Closer options are always available if you book in advance (15 to 20-minute commute).
+Depending on the residential or student area you choose to live in, you can expect up to 40 minutes in Madrid by public transport.
+Closer options are always available if you book in advance (5 to 20-minute commute).

 What is your Pass Rate?

 - TEFL Trainer strives to support you to develop your teaching skills and subject knowledge.
-95% of our trainees complete our TEFL certification programmes.
+95% of our students complete our TEFL certification programmes.

-- The 5% drop out rate can be explained by a change in personal circumstances prior to their arrival or by the following factors: difficulty to adapt culturally, or realisation that teaching is not for them.
-If you must drop out, you can always complete the 3 learning blocks online and become TEFL certified.
+- The 5% drop out rate can be explained by a change in personal circumstances prior to their arrival or by the following factors: difficulty to adapt culturally or realisation that teaching is not for them.
+If you must drop out of the weekend crash course, you can always complete the 3 learning blocks online and become TEFL certified.

 What is the profile of the people on the programme?